AI search fix

 llms.txt best practices for AI search

-Good llms.txt practice begins with crawl access: robots.txt and your CDN must permit trusted AI bots before you publish /llms.txt.
-Keep the file short, follow llmstxt.org, link only to public 200 URLs, date your updates, and resist copying your entire sitemap.
-Google does not require llms.txt for AI Overviews when crawlability and helpful content are already in order.
-The file is optional GEO preparation for other AI systems — not a ranking lever.
+llms.txt best practices start with crawl access: robots.txt and your CDN must allow trusted AI bots before you publish /llms.txt.
+Keep the file short, use the llmstxt.org layout, link only to public 200 URLs, date updates, and avoid duplicating your entire sitemap.
+Google does not require llms.txt for generative AI in Search when crawlability and helpful content are solid.
+The file is optional GEO preparation for other AI systems — not a ranking switch.

 Review llms.txt after pricing, product, or policy changes.
-Drop broken links and login-gated PDFs.
-Need long excerpts?
-Consider llms-full.txt with a named owner.
-Otherwise a lean map is enough.
-Accuracy always beats length.
+Remove broken links and login-gated PDFs.
+If you need long excerpts, consider llms-full.txt with an owner — otherwise stay with a lean map.

 llms.txt best practices checklist

-- Allow GPTBot, PerplexityBot, ClaudeBot, or other bots you trust in robots.txt first.
+- Allow GPTBot, PerplexityBot, ClaudeBot, or other trusted bots in robots.txt first.

 - Use a clear H1, one-line summary, and markdown links to canonical HTML pages.